BardicDefense/purple-hack/README.md

 ## Upkeep & Lifestyle

-At the end of every in-game month, player characters must pay upkeep equivalent to a percentage of their current XP total in sp, which does not count towards XP (for example, a 1st-level character with 1,500 XP would pay 15sp at the end of a month, which would set their lifestyle to "Comfortable" for the following month.
+At the end of every in-game month, player characters must pay upkeep equivalent to a percentage of their current XP total in sp, which does not count towards XP (for example, a 1st-level character with 1,500 XP would pay 15sp at the end of a month, which would set their lifestyle to "Comfortable" for the following month).
 This is an abstraction of buying food, shelter, entertainment, and generally living the lifestyle of an adventurer.

 There are three lifestyles: Poor, Comfortable, and Wealthy.
 A Poor lifestyle gives you threadbare clothing, simple food and lodgings, and a livable though uncomfortable experience.
 Comfortable gives you good food, well-kept lodging, respectable conditions and your basic needs readily met.
 A Wealthy lifestyle is the life of luxury: a spacious home, sumptuous table fare, skilled and fashionable tailors, servants, and other attendants to meet your every need.